|Guide||♦||3 Triplogs||Mine 0||0 Topics|

 Thar be caves under them hills

-History: Sinkholes are formed when voids formed below the earth collapse.
-The rim is rich with caves, due to the karst process working on the Coconino sandstone layer.
-The age and size of these sinkholes suggests that that the karst processes are located fairly deep in this area, and likely well sealed off, considering the age of the trees growing within and the volume of the collapse.
+Sinkholes are formed when voids formed below the earth collapse.
+The rim is rich with caves due to the karst process working on the Coconino sandstone layer.
+The age and size of these sinkholes suggest that the karst processes are located relatively deep in this area and likely well sealed off, considering the age of the trees growing within and the collapse volume.

-Hike: From 260, either hike or drive the half mile of FR9535J until you reach the gate.
+From 260, either hike or drive the half-mile of FR9535J until you reach the gate.
 Past this is closed to vehicles.
-Go through the gate (close it behind you please) and proceed hiking south along the old extension of the road.
+Go through the gate (close it behind you, please) and proceed hiking south along the old extension of the road.
 After a bit, the road starts meandering straight east.
-Hike south for a bit cross-country and you may pick up an even older road.
+Hike south for a bit cross-country, and you may pick up an even older road.
 A short bit later and you can identify the first sinkhole to the west off the road, which is the smallest.
-Next to it, a bit to the south is its much larger brother.
+Next to it, a bit to the south, is its much larger brother.
 Hiking further west another 5 minutes will bring you to the third and last sinkhole of significance in the Mule Creek Point area.
-This last sinkhole provided the much desired shade for a rather startled mulie doe on my visit.
+This last sinkhole provided the much-desired shade for a rather startled mulie doe on my visit.

 Return the way you came or continue to explore out to Mule Creek Point itself.

 Possible, though the Rodeo Chediski fire has burned down almost all the trees, so you would be at the mercy of the winds.

 Gate Policy: If a gate is closed upon arrival, leave it closed after you go through.
 If it is open, leave it open.
 Leaving a closed gate open may put cattle in danger.
 Closing an open gate may cut them off from water.
 Please be respectful, leave gates as found.